rhoadsj/PoCD-IG/pages/_includes/home.md

 2. Device Events & Alerts including:
   * Basic PCD ACM / 60601-1-8 reporting
   * Status notifications back to the source Device
-3. Query for "fresh" data:
+3. Query for fresh data:
   * Indirect via a FHIR gateway where a request is made to the device using Protocol (X)
-  * Direct to the device where it has a minimized "server" capability
+  * Direct to the device where it has a minimized server capability